RLPO: Residual Listwise Preference Optimization for Long-Context Review Ranking: Experiment

 \subsubsection{Effectiveness Comparison (RQ1)}

-To assess the comparative effectiveness of RLPO, we analyze the ranking performance across four distinct product domains under the standard listwise setting ($K=10$).
-As presented in Table. \ref{listwise_comparison}, RLPO demonstrates consistent superiority over all baseline paradigms.
-First, compared to the strong SFT (Pointwise) baseline, RLPO achieves the highest NDCG scores across all categories.
-Specifically, in the \textit{All\_Beauty} domain, RLPO improves NDCG@1 from 0.672 to 0.713 and NDCG@10 from 0.916 to 0.923.
+To assess the comparative effectiveness of ResLPO, we analyze the ranking performance across four distinct product domains under the standard listwise setting ($L=10$).
+As presented in Table. \ref{listwise_comparison}, ResLPO demonstrates consistent superiority over all baseline paradigms.
+First, compared to the strong SFT (Pointwise) baseline, ResLPO achieves the highest NDCG scores across all categories.
+Specifically, in the \textit{All\_Beauty} domain, ResLPO improves NDCG@1 from 0.672 to 0.713 and NDCG@10 from 0.916 to 0.923.
 This trend holds for the \textit{Fashion}, \textit{Baby\_Products}, and \textit{Software} domains, culminating in an Overall NDCG of 0.931, surpassing the SFT baseline of 0.918.
 This validates our hypothesis that injecting global context via a residual head effectively corrects the calibration bias inherent in independent pointwise scoring.
-Second, RLPO significantly outperforms the Pairwise (DPO) baseline.
+Second, ResLPO significantly outperforms the Pairwise (DPO) baseline.
 We observe that DPO struggles to converge in this long-context ranking scenario, yielding an Overall NDCG of only 0.853.
 This suggests that pairwise objectives, which optimize local relative preferences, may be insufficient for capturing the global permutation structure required for high-utility review ranking, or they may suffer from optimization instability when scaling to dense lists.
-Finally, while the standard Listwise (LIPO) method performs competitively at shorter list lengths (Overall NDCG 0.904 at $K=10$), it still lags behind RLPO.
-RLPO's hybrid architecture—combining the stability of pointwise semantic encoding with the context-awareness of the residual block—allows it to extract more precise ranking signals than the generative permutation likelihood objective used in LIPO.
+Finally, while the standard Listwise (LIPO) method performs competitively at shorter list lengths (Overall NDCG 0.904 at $L=10$), it still lags behind ResLPO.
+ResLPO's hybrid architecture—combining the stability of pointwise semantic encoding with the context-awareness of the residual block—allows it to extract more precise ranking signals than the generative permutation likelihood objective used in LIPO.